Mikisho/udacity-cloud-devops-engineer-project-4/README.md

 $ . ./run_docker.sh # Check the `Workarounds` section if you want to get more information about this.
 ```

-After running the container (docker app) we can able to run the prediction using the `make_prediction.sh`:
+After running the container (docker app) we can able to run the prediction using the `make_prediction.sh` script:

 ```sh
 $ . ./make_prediction.sh # Don't forget run the container before